You probably have some kind of sales cycle for your product that every new customer goes through.

 Beyond increasing conversions with new customers, optimizing your purchase cycle can keep existing customers choosing your product or service over your competitors’, letting you capture a greater share of those customers over time.

-Investing in retention pays high dividends—in fact, increasing it by just 5% can grow profits by 25% to 95%.
+Investing in retention analysis pays high dividends—in fact, increasing retention by just 5% can grow profits by 25% to 95%.
 While focusing more on the later stages of the buying cycle might mean delayed results, the increase in renewals and customer lifetime value is well worth the work and the wait.

 Enough about benefits—let’s talk tactics.